Accident on the eve of dawn, two 25-year-old boys died. There are also two wounded-breakinglatest.news-Breaking Latest News

 Christmas Eve marked by yet another tragedy on the streets of Venice.
-And of two 25-year-old boys living in Mestre dead (whose details have not yet been disclosed) and two minor injuries, all friends returning from a party, the heavy toll of the accident which occurred at 5 am on 24 December in Mestre, at the height of the pedestrian overpass on street of liberty.
+And of two 25-year-old boys living in Mestre dead – Riccardo Pastrello and Tobia De Eccher – and two minor injuries, all friends returning from a party, the heavy toll of the accident which occurred at 5 am on 24 December in Mestre, at the height of the pedestrian overpass on street of liberty.

 The dynamics